 When bullying is reported it will be taken seriously.
 Staff will work with the young person who is being bullied to help them feel safe and find responses to bullying that work.
-Staff will work with the young person or people who are bullying to change the bullying behaviour and may employ restorative justice techniques to bring resolution to the conflict.
-Wherever possible, staff will work with the parents of any student who is bullying to support and encourage that student in finding alternatives to the bullying behaviour.
-If appropriate Staff will try to involve staff from outside agencies in supporting students who are experiencing bullying or who are bullying.
+Staff will work with the young person or people who are bullying to change the bullying behaviour and may complete a restorative conversation to bring resolution to the conflict.
+Wherever possible, staff will work with the parents of any student who is bullying to support and encourage that student in stopping the bullying related behaviour.